 With the impact of COVID in 2020, Keystone staff and the Users' Group Planning Committees took the conference fully online for the first time.
 This resulted in attendance of over 300 different KLAS Users' from across the country.
 With such an excellent turnout, a decision was made to present a fully online mini-conference in even years and a hybrid conference in odd.

-In 2025, Keystone will partner with the Indiana State Library, Talking Book and Braille Library Service to bring the KLAS Users' Conference to Indianapolis, Indiana.
-The KLAS Users' Group planning committees have already been hard at work, and are excited to share more specifics about our second hybrid conference.
-Now, on to all the details you need to start planning your 2025 KLAS Users' Conference attendance:
+In 2025, Keystone partnered with the Indiana State Library, Talking Book and Braille Library Service to bring the KLAS Users' Conference to Indianapolis, Indiana.
+The KLAS Users' Group planning committees worked very hard to plan and execute second hybrid conference.
+Dates: March 17-20, 2025

 - Location: Indianapolis, IN